Red Hen Publications

 And even if it wasn’t, (and from our trip into the Pensieve it now seems likely that it wasn’t) he may have been put so totally off his stride by the hazing incident that we witnessed for him to have messed up his DADA practical, which would have taken place later that afternoon.
 Which would have truly pissed him off royally.

 And more than just that, if it meant that he wasn’t able to take the class at NEWT-level.
-Although since he originally applied for the DADA position, that’s not likely.
+Although, since he originally applied for the DADA position, that’s not likely.
 But it could have made the difference between an E and an O.

 As a Potions Master, it still irritates Snape that he is dependent upon other people to grow the plants that he needs.
 But this has become a comparatively minor irritation over the years.
 Once they have been harvested, he is able to prepare any of the plant materials that he needs by himself without further problems.
 Dead plants cause him no inconvenience at all.
 Once they are supposed to be dead, that is.